abdel/Declutter/README.md

-# declutter-twitter
+# Declutter for Twitter
 A decluttered tweets timeline for Android.
-Developed individually as part of the final project in the Mobile Application Development (MAD) subject at UTS.
+Developed individually for the final project in the Mobile Application Development (MAD) subject at UTS.

 ## Requirements
 - Android Studio